tolojo/Anti-Ransomeware-SD/README.md

 sudo service nginx restart
 ```

-If everything went right you should see the go application template HTML pop-up when u type the UE04 machine IP on the browser.
+If everything went right you should see the go application template HTML pop-up when you type the UE04 machine IP on the browser.